Ignatius of Loyola (1491-1556)

 *Who lived in Hedingham in the 1590s?

+*Is there any evidence that Countess Oxford moved there in 1609 or at any time before her death?
 Some of the documents in this matter suggest that Hedingham in the 1590s was run down and unlivable.
 Other documents, however, suggest that the residence(s) were in shape for habitation.
 Is it possible that no one was living there because the estate was too far in disrepair to provide country comfort?